LLNL/umap/README.md

-Need to populate this.
+Testing features of the userfaultfd API to evaluate as basis for dimmap2

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+make
+./hello

 ### What is this repository for? ###

-* Quick summary
+* customized caching of external memory pages using userfaultfd
 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###

-* Summary of set up
+* Summary of setup
 * Configuration
-* Dependencies
+* Dependencies: needs Linux 4.3+ for the userfaultfd feature
 * Database configuration
 * How to run tests
 * Deployment instructions